servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 You can pre-compile the `.scss` source files and re-deploy them in the usual way.

-The variables which can be modified for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss`
+The variables (defined as CSS custom properties) for the dynamic theming are located in `customBootstrap\scss\basic\_colors.scss`.

-The variables regarding the light theme are located under the `:root` element and those for the dark theme under `:root[data-theme="dark"]`.

-The most important variables for the theming (defined as hsl values) are the following:
+The variables for the light theme are located under the `:root` element and those for the dark theme under `:root[data-theme="dark"]`.
+The most important of them (defined as hsl values) are the following:

 - `--oscm-main`: the "main" background color.
 The background color of the breadcrumbs, sections such as the different page panels, and the items in the account menu depend on `--oscm-main`.
 To change its value, simply modify the values
 `--oscm-main-h` for the hue value, `--oscm-main-s` for saturation and `--oscm-main-l` for lightness.
 - `--oscm-bg-color`: the theme background color.
 It adjusts to `--oscm-main`.
 For dark themes, it is a dark color variant, where as for light themes, it is a light version of `--oscm-main`.